-Street Outreach (SO) activities that provide essential services for individuals experiencing unsheltered homelessness, connecting them with emergency shelter, transportation, housing, or critical services.
+Street Outreach (SO) activities provide essential services for individuals experiencing unsheltered homelessness, connecting them with emergency shelter, transportation, housing, or critical services.

-Transitional Housing (TH) where all program participants have signed a lease or occupancy agreement, the purpose of which is to facilitate the movement of individuals experiencing homelessness into permanent housing within a 24 month period.
+Transitional Housing (TH) is where all program participants have signed a lease or occupancy agreement, to facilitate the movement of individuals experiencing homelessness into permanent housing within a 24-month period.

-Other (Other) projects that benefit people experiencing homelessness that absolutely do not fall under any of the other project categories listed above, including warming stations and medical respite.
+Other (Other) projects that benefit people experiencing homelessness that absolutely do not fall under any of the other project categories listed above.
 Case management programs should be considered in one of the project types above, not as "other".